galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 >
 >   > ### {% icon question %} Questions
 >   > 1.
 How many peptides and proteins were successfully quantified?
 >   > 2.
-How many proteins could not be mapped to MS1 features?
-(Click on the IDMapper output and look at the tool's infobox.)
+What might have been the mixing ratio of the input dataset?
 >   > 3.
-How many features could not be mapped to a peptide identification?
->   > 2.
-What might have been the mixing ratio of the input dataset?
+In the histogram, there is a second local maximum at about FC 0.
+What might that mean?
 >   >
 >   >  <details>
 >   >  <summary>Click to view answers</summary>
 >   >   <ol type="1">
->   >     <li> With the above parameters, you should have quantified **x** peptides and **y** proteins.</li>
+>   >     <li> With the above parameters, you should have quantified 818 peptides and 407 proteins.</li>
->   >     <li> **z** peptide IDs could not be mapped to a feature.</li>
->   >     <li> </li>
->   >     <li> In the summary statistics, you can see that the mean protein ratio was **xy**.
-In the histogram, you see that the peak of the density curve is a bit below -1.
-An FC of -1 indicates that the proteins labelled with heavy isotopes were twice as abundant as their unlabelled counterparts.
+>   >     <li> In the histogram, you see that the peak of the density curve is between -1.1 and -1.2.
+In the summary statistics, you can see that the mean protein ratio was -0.98.
+An FC of -1 indicates that the unlabelled proteins were twice as abundant as their heavy-labelled counterparts.
 Indeed, the mixing ratio of the dataset was 2 parts light labelled HEK cell lysate and 1 part heavy labelled HEK cell lysate.</li>
+>   >     <li> Some proteins were quantified with an FC close to 0.
+These may stem from incomplete SILAC labelling.
+Even after two weeks of cell culture in SILAC medium, some proteins with a very low turnover rate may remain unlabelled.
 >   >   </ol>
 >   >  </details>
 >   {: .question}